 Support Systems: CovidActNow.org is getting about 50 inbound emails an hour currently.
 CovidActNow.org would love someone to set up a basic / pragmatic system to support this flow and route to the appropriate person or team who can help.
 CovidActNow.org needs to triage for the most important requests first: hospitals, US Gov, and medical device manufacturers.
 (If this keeps up CovidActNow.org will need a support function)

-This opportunity starts on March 23, 2020, 10 p.m. and ends April 30, 2020, midnight CDT and happens once.
+This opportunity started on March 23, 2020, 10 p.m. and ended on April 30, 2020, midnight CDT and happens once.
 All events occur at an action's local time based on the latest information provided to us.
 The time listed here has been automatically converted to your device's timezone.

 This is a remote action that can be done anywhere as long as you have the necessary time, skills, instructions and resources.